amkrajewski/TDB-Highlighter/README.md

 ## Selected Release Notes

 ### 1.0.0

-The initial release of TDB Highlighter.
+- The initial release of TDB Highlighter.

+### 1.0.0 - 1.2.1
+- Several user-requested features were added and some small bugs have been fixed.

+### CotEditor
+- TDB Highlighter is now available for [**CotEditor**](https://coteditor.com) as well!
+For details, please see [this TDB Highlighter release](https://github.com/amkrajewski/tdb-highlighter/releases/tag/CotEditor).

 ***Enjoy!***